Remember Biden’s Role in the 2008 Recession

 Former Obama Vice President Joe Biden likes to paint himself as a moderate reformer, but his history shows otherwise.
 The best and most far-reaching example of how corporate Democrats intentionally bypassed any efforts to reform a corrupt system is Biden’s and Obama’s meek response to the 2008 financial crisis.

-Obama’s financial reform legacy is non-existent, compared to the efforts of Bernie Sanders and Elizabeth Warren.
+Obama’s legacy of financial reform is non-existent compared to the efforts of Bernie Sanders and Elizabeth Warren.
 Obama acted as a full-blown Republican when he failed to jail any of the bankers who caused the crisis or hold anyone accountable for the gross mismanagement of the mortgage and banking industries.
-He stood by as the bankers got the full bailout they asked for even as average Americans lost their homes and savings to failed schemes of financial engineering.
+He stood by as the bankers got the full bailout they asked for, even as average Americans lost their homes and savings to failed schemes of financial engineering.

-But in this interesting account from the web site Truthdig, author Paul Street provides a great assessment of Obama’s failed ersatz “progressive” politics and shows him for what he was, a center-right Democrat who did very little to advance the long-term interests of millions of Americans.
+But in this exciting account from the website Truthdig, author Paul Street provides an excellent assessment of Obama’s failed ersatz “progressive” politics.
+He shows him for what he was: a center-right Democrat who did very little to advance the long-term interests of millions of Americans.

-So, for those interested in how Obama and his VP Joe Biden failed to reform the self-serving financial system when he had the votes to do it, here is a chilling account of how Obama did nothing to advance needed financial reform.
+So, for those interested in how Obama and his vice president, Joe Biden, failed to reform the self-serving financial system when he had the votes to do so, here is a chilling account of how Obama did nothing to advance needed financial reform.

 Obama’s failure to put any bankers in jail later gave the sociopath and fake “populist” Donald Trump the edge over Hillary Clinton.
 At the same time, the real populist progressive and Wall Street reformer, Bernie Sanders, was being sidelined by the DNC.

 The following is cited from the article, “Barack Obama’s Neoliberal Legacy: Rightward Drift and Donald Trump, by Paul Street from Truthdig, posted Jan.
 3, 2017.
-This article should be required reading for anyone interested in why Obama and Joe Biden failed as leaders to push for financial reform.
+This article should be read by anyone interested in why Obama and Joe Biden failed as leaders to push for financial reform.

 “The first year, when Obama’s party had Congress, was key.
 In the book “Confidence Men: Wall Street, Washington, and the Education of a President” (2011), Pulitzer Prize-winning author Ron Suskind told a remarkable story from March of 2009.
 Three months into Obama’s presidency, popular rage at Wall Street was intense, and the leading financial institutions were weak and on the defensive.
-The nation’s financial elite had driven the nation and world’s economy into an epic meltdown—and millions knew it.
+The nation’s economic elite had driven the country and the world’s economy into an epic meltdown—and millions knew it.

-“Having ridden into office partly on a wave of popular anger at the economic power elite’s staggering malfeasance, Obama called a meeting of the nation’s top 13 financial executives at the White House.
-The banking titans came into the gathering full of dread, only to leave pleased to learn that the new president was in their camp.
-Instead of standing up for those who had been harmed most by the crisis—workers, minorities and the poor—Obama sided unequivocally with those who had caused the meltdown.
+“Having ridden into office partly on a wave of widespread anger at the economic power elite’s staggering malfeasance, Obama called a meeting of the nation’s top 13 financial executives at the White House.
+The banking titans came into the gathering total of dread, only to leave pleased to learn that the new president was in their camp.
+Instead of standing up for those who had been harmed most by the crisis—workers, minorities, and the poor—Obama sided unequivocally with those who had caused the meltdown.

 No accountability for the bankers